 Temple is a larger medium-sized city located in the state of Texas.
 With a population of 72,277 people and 17 constituent neighborhoods, Temple is the 49th largest community in Texas.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Temple is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Temple is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Temple who work in office and administrative support (14.08%), healthcare (11.02%), and sales jobs (9.10%).

 Also of interest is that Temple has more people living here who work in computers and math than 95% of the places in the US.

 The overall education level of Temple is somewhat higher than in the average US city of 21.84%: 25.75% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in Temple in 2010 was $25,554, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
+The per capita income in Temple in 2010 was $24,935, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
 This equates to an annual income of $99,740 for a family of four.
 However, Temple contains both very wealthy and poor people as well.

 The most common language spoken in Temple is English.
 Other important languages spoken here include Spanish and Vietnamese.